-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2019, 2018 AND 2017 (Amounts in thousands of U.S. Dollar ("\$") and Renminbi ("RMB"), except for number of shares and per share data)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENTS FOR THE YEARS ENDED DECEMBER 31, 2019, 2018 AND 2017 (Amounts in thousands of U.S. Dollar ("\$") and Renminbi ("RMB"), requires disclosures to be provided on fair value measurement.
+ASC 820 establishes a three-tier fair value hierarchy, which prioritizes the inputs used in measuring fair value as follows: